 KairosPDX is a non-profit organization focused on delivering excellent, equitable education to underserved children, their families and their communities.
 Through innovative pedagogy, community collaboration and family partnership we are closing Portland’s persistent achievement and opportunity gaps in measurable and sustainable ways.
 Our mission is to eliminate the prolific racial achievement and opportunity gaps by cultivating, confident, creative, compassionate, leaders.
 We do this through an organizational approach that includes: Kairos Learning Academy, Family Engagement Programming, Professional Development and Policy.

 Working at KairosPDX

-KairosPDX is currently seeking candidates for several full-time, year-round positions starting in mid July 2017.
+KairosPDX is always seeking candidates for year-round positions.
 Persons of color and members of other underrepresented groups are strongly encouraged to apply.